WebDevBooster/Starlendar/README.md

 Star City will serve as a role model for humanity to follow and you will feel incredibly happy that you are allowed to live and work in this city.

+Oh, and the first day of the week in Star City will always be a ***workday***.
+Although the first Starday of the year will be a holiday.

 ### Month Names

 For obvious reasons, we also must have new month names in Starlendar.
 Here are the names of the 12 months: